zchee/neovim-wiki/Building-Neovim.md

 To generate the `Makefile`s without building: `make cmake`

-Now that if you have the dependencies, you can try other build targets and options, explained below.
+Now that you have the dependencies, you can try other build targets and options, explained below.

 ## Legacy integration tests